levibaruch/levibaruch/README.md

 ---

 ## Projects
+**Dance-Face** *(Closed Source)*
+GDPR compliant web application that allows dancers to find their images based on a supplied image of themselves.

 **[DataCheck](https://github.com/levibaruch/datacheck)** *(WIP)*
 DataCheck then takes any quantitative repository and classifies every file — determining what role each file plays (data, codebook, analysis script, output, etc.) using only filenames and ccontext.
 The result is a structured, machine-readable index of what's actually in each repository, reconstructed into PsychDS, an established standard.